Course Description:

 You can download this course and watch it anywhere using the DOCS APP.
 Get it on Google Play or the Apple Store.

-Watch the video and complete the quiz to earn one CE credit.
+Watch the video and complete the quiz to earn 2.5 CE credits.

 Scientific support and additional resources are available here.